 Unity is a Positive Path for Spiritual Living

-Unity Center of Cedar Rapids is a welcoming, inclusive spiritual community.
+Unity Center of Cedar Rapids is a welcoming and inclusive spiritual community.

 We celebrate our Oneness with all and honor the Divine presence in every person regardless of color, nationality, ethnicity, gender identity, sexual orientation, family structure, age, economic status, ableness, educational level, faith or politics.